jracelis-hub/my-learning-notes/linux/README.md

 ---

 **For and Select Loops**
-_Iterate baed on commad line arguements_
+_Iterate based on command line arguments_

 `for` **name** `in` **words**; do **list**; `done`